-- (i) The employer and an employee may agree to enter into a salary sacrifice arrangement, which allows an employee to receive a part of their pre-tax salary as a benefit rather than salary.
-Such agreement shall not unreasonably be withheld. - (ii) Benefits that may be salary sacrificed include, but shall not be limited to, childcare facilities operated by the employer on its premises; and additional superannuation and motor vehicles supplied by the employer under lease back arrangements where the amount to be salary sacrificed for leaseback of the employer's motor vehicle is that part of the lease back fee that exceeds the employer's fringe benefit tax liability. - (iii) The value of the benefits shall be agreed between the employer and employee and shall include fringe benefits tax where applicable.
+- (i) The Employer and an employee may agree to enter into a salary sacrifice arrangement, which allows an employee to receive a part of their pre-tax salary as a benefit rather than salary.
+Such agreement shall not unreasonably be withheld. - (ii) Benefits that may be salary sacrificed include, but shall not be limited to, childcare facilities operated by the Employer on its premises; and additional superannuation and motor vehicles supplied by the Employer under lease back arrangements where the amount to be salary sacrificed for leaseback of the Employer's motor vehicle is that part of the lease back fee that exceeds the employer's fringe benefit tax liability. - (iii) The value of the benefits shall be agreed between the Employer and employee and shall include fringe benefits tax where applicable.

-- a) The salary sacrifice arrangement, including the benefits to be salary sacrificed and their value including fringe benefit(s) tax, shall be in writing and signed by both the employer and the employee. - b) The employee may request in writing to change the benefits to be salary sacrificed once each year and the employer shall not unreasonably refuse the request. - (v) The employee's gross pay is their pre-tax ordinary pay less the values of the salary sacrifice benefit including fringe benefit(s) tax. - (vi) The value of a salary sacrifice benefit and applicable fringe benefit tax, shall be treated as an approved benefit for superannuation purposes and shall not reduce the employee's salary for employer contributions. - (vii) The value of salary sacrifice benefits and applicable fringe benefits tax shall be ordinary pay for calculating overtime and termination payments. - (viii) The employee is responsible for seeking appropriate financial advice when entering into any arrangement under this clause.
+- (a) The salary sacrifice arrangement, including the benefits to be salary sacrificed and their value including fringe benefit(s) tax, shall be in writing and signed by both the Employer and the employee. - (b) The employee may request in writing to change the benefits to be salary sacrificed once each year and the Employer shall not unreasonably refuse the request. - (iv) The employee's gross pay is their pre-tax ordinary pay less the values of the salary sacrifice benefit including fringe benefit(s) tax. - (v) The value of a salary sacrifice benefit and applicable fringe benefit tax, shall be treated as an approved benefit for superannuation purposes and shall not reduce the employee's salary for employer contributions. - (vi) The value of salary sacrifice benefits and applicable fringe benefits tax shall be ordinary pay for calculating overtime and termination payments. - (vii) The employee is responsible for seeking appropriate financial advice when entering into any arrangement under this clause.

-- a) The employer will ensure that the salary sacrifice arrangement complies with taxation and other relevant laws. - b) The employer has the right to vary and/or withdraw from offering salary sacrifice to employees with appropriate notice if there is any alteration to relevant legislation that is detrimental to salary sacrifice arrangements. - (x) A salary sacrifice arrangement shall cease on the day of termination of employment. - (xi) A salary sacrifice arrangement shall be suspended during periods of leave without pay. - (xii) The employer may maintain and/or enter into other salary sacrifice arrangements with employees.
+- (a) The Employer will ensure that the salary sacrifice arrangement complies with taxation and other relevant laws. - (b) The Employer has the right to vary and/or withdraw from offering salary sacrifice to employees with appropriate notice if there is any alteration to relevant legislation that is detrimental to salary sacrifice arrangements. - (ix) A salary sacrifice arrangement shall cease on the day of termination of employment. - (x) A salary sacrifice arrangement shall be suspended during periods of leave without pay. - (xi) The Employer may maintain and/or enter into other salary sacrifice arrangements with employees.

-15. Superannuation and related arrangements
+17. Superannuation and related arrangements

-- (i) Superannuation Fund Contributions - a) Subject to the provisions of the Industrial Relations Act 1996 (NSW), the employer shall make superannuation contributions to any complying superannuation fund as elected by an employee. - (ii) Salary Sacrifice Arrangements specific to Long Service Leave and Superannuation - a) For the purposes of this sub-clause: - i.
-"Eligible employee" means an employee with at least ten (10) years continuous service with the employer who has an accrued entitlement to long service leave under the Agreement that is in excess of the long service leave entitlement that the employee would have accrued if covered by section 4 of the Long Service Leave Act 1955 (NSW).
+- (i) Superannuation Fund Contributions - (a) Subject to the provisions of the Industrial Relations Act 1996 (NSW), the Employer shall make superannuation contributions to any complying superannuation fund as elected by an employee. - (ii) Salary Sacrifice Arrangements specific to Long Service Leave and Superannuation - (a) For the purposes of this sub-clause: - (1) "Eligible employee" means an employee with at least ten (10) years continuous service with the Employer who has an accrued entitlement to long service leave under the Agreement that is in excess of the long service leave entitlement that the employee would have accrued if covered by section 4 of the Long Service Leave Act 1955 (NSW).